WesamKhalil/movie_app_v2/README.md

 To run the production build type in the terminal "npm run start" and navigate to "http://localhost:" + the SERVER_PORT value you put in the ".env" file.

 To run this application for development type in your terminal "npm run dev" to run the back end and client server simultaneously, a window/tab should open up automatically in your browser to show you the app.

+Todo list:
+Add colours and animations.
+Add remember me functionality for logging in and registering.
+Add like button functionality.
+Add comment functionality.